shupe-carboni/backend/README.md

 ### Standard
 #### *customer-std*
-Standard customers can see and manage all resources associated with the their location (i.e. their branch).
+Standard customers can see and manage all resources associated with the their location.